cyberfox1337x/Agefield-High-Mod-Menu/README.md

 A self-contained Electron + React + TypeScript Windows application that recreates the supplied neon school-hallway mod-menu design.
 The frameless desktop window uses custom Agefield controls and proportionally fits its complete design canvas into every supported window size without document scrollbars.
-It is intentionally offline-only: there are no network requests, analytics, accounts, or multiplayer features.
+It is intentionally there are no network requests, analytics, accounts, or multiplayer features.

 ## Current integration status